-Please remember to keep your handbook updated but if you have any questions or queries, please contact the appropriate management committee member, or if unsure, League Secretary Mrs Elsie Hewitt.
+Please remember to refer to all League and Cup Rules which are shown below, to ensure adherence always.
+If you have any questions or queries, please contact the appropriate management committee member, or if unsure, League Secretary Aaron Finch

 “Affiliated Association” means an Association accorded the status of an Affiliated Association under the rules of The FA.